Boluwatifeh/Learntocloud-roadmap/month-one-learn-linux-and-bash/week-one/day-7.md

 ## Summary
 - Learnt about /etc/passwd file which is used for storing users accounts, /etc/group file which contains where files and groups are defined, /etc/shadow.
 - Learnt about the different types of files(directories, symlinks, character special files and block special file)
+- Learnt about the effect the r, w, and x mode attributes have on files and directories

 ## Struggles
 - None for today.